eclipse-iceoryx/iceoryx/iceoryx_examples/callbacks/README.md

 ```

 Since a user trigger has only one event, we do not have to specify an event when we attach
-it to the listener. `attachEvent` returns a `cxx::expected` to inform us if the attachment
+it to the listener. `attachEvent` returns a `expected` to inform us if the attachment
 succeeded.
 When this is not the case the error handling is performed in the `.or_else([](auto){` part
 after each `attachEvent` call.
 In this example, we choose to attach the same callback twice to make things easier